 So, if you plan to retire early, the Roth is a great place for your money because you can start withdrawing the money before age 59 1/2 without a hassle.
 Some experts suggest that this also makes the Roth a good account for college savings, emergency savings, and other goals.
 Believe it or not, those arguments have merit, but it's a complicated discussion - a topic for a future article.
-Until then, consider opening a Roth (you still have until April 15 to open an account for 2004), and take a free 30-day trial to The Motley Fool's Rule Your Retirement newsletter service.
+Until then, consider opening a Roth - you still have until April 17 to open an account for 2005.
+Visit our IRA Center for more details.